 They make high-quality recycled polyester fabrics out of post-consumer waste materials.

-The global textile and apparel industry is the second largest polluter globally.
+The global textile and apparel industry is one of the largest polluter globally.
 It's responsible for huge amounts of waste, pollution, and carbon emissions.

 Polyester is the most widely used fiber worldwide.
 55 million tons of polyester fibers were produced in 2018.
 It represents 52 % of global fiber production.